-At 4 Waste Walk-In Skip Bins, we strive to be environmentally-friendly in all aspects of our business.
-Whether you’re getting rid of household junk, renovation materials, or otherwise, we carefully sort through the rubbish we collect to ensure as little as possible ends up in landfill.
+At 4 Waste Walk-In Skip Bins, we strive to be environmentally friendly in all aspects of our business.
+Whether you’re getting rid of household junk, renovation materials, or otherwise, we carefully sort through the rubbish we collect to ensure as little as possible ends up in a landfill.
 We also apply the same level of care towards green waste.
-So much so, we have a purpose green skip bin for green waste.
+So much so that we have a purpose green skip bin for green waste.

 Things you CAN put in a green bin

 As mentioned, it is vital that only permitted materials are placed in a green bin.
 Permitted materials are anything that is organic and can break down.
 Organic materials include the likes of garden and grass clippings, palm fronds, tree branches, logs, leaves, and weeds.

 It’s also important to see if organic food scraps such as fruit and vegetables are permitted or prohibited.
 This will vary from provider to provider.
 For example, here at 4 Waste Walk-In Skip Bins, we accept fruit and vegetable scraps in our green bins.
 However, the council does not accept fruit and vegetable scraps in their green bin collection service.

 Things you CANNOT put in a green bin

 The list of things you cannot put in a green bin far outweighs what you can.
 Simply put, anything not listed in the list above is prohibited.
 This includes the likes of building timber, paper, cardboard, rocks, pebbles, and stones.
 Other prohibited items include household rubbish, glass, asbestos, carpet, tires, rubber, concrete etc.

 It’s also important to note; a pile of 90% organic, permitted material, which may have 10% of rocks or concrete amongst it, is prohibited.
 Contamination such as this causes an entire load to end up in a landfill.

 For information, read our post, ”What Can You Put in a Skip Bin?’.